Leveton/MapSwift/README.md

 As a versioned document, both the app and the lessons will be periodically updated to keep up with the latest devices and operating systems.

-you can send me a pull request to fix any issues/ add any features.
+You can send me a pull request to fix any issues/ add any features.

 <hr />